-Also and very important!
+Also very important!
 If you don’t play for 90 days, a charge of one million tokens will be applied to your account.
 This means anything you’ve won will be offset if that happens.
 This is Lucky Day’s way to twist your arms and force you into playing mindlessly every single day.

 Some other important terms and conditions about the personal information you share with the website.
 Please review these stipulations to decide whether the Lucky Day App is a scam or not.
-We reserve judgment and believe you’ll exercise caution and your intelligence to judge the opportunity.
+We reserve judgment and believe you’ll exercise caution and intelligence to judge the opportunity.

 Who Is Behind the Lucky Day App?